 Make sure that iTunes is updated to the latest version.

 Open iTunes on your computer and connect your iPhone

 - If “Set up as New” or “Restore from Backup” show up then iTunes activated your iPhone and SIM Not Supported is history.

 - If iTunes says that the SIM card isn’t compatible instead, then you can try using recovery mode and restore your iPhone

 Conclusion on iPhone SIM Not Supported

 SIM Not Supported can be fixed regardless of whether your iPhone is locked or not.
 The only difference is that in the first case it is surely free but in the second case no (unless you do so through a mobile network).

-The real problem is to locate the source of the Invalid SIM issue and treat it properly, since only a Premium IMEI Check, before selecting any unlock service, can provide it to you.
+The real problem is to locate the source of the Invalid SIM issue and treat it properly, since only a Complete IMEI Unlock Check, before selecting any unlock service, can provide it to you.